Explore the Agenda

 Unique Biomedical Insights From Large Proteomics Data Sets

-2:30 pm Panel Discussion: Establishing a Consensus on Proteomics Methodologies & Data Sharing to Enable Reproducible Analysis & Reliable Interpretation of Data
+2:00 pm Panel Discussion: Establishing a Consensus on Proteomics Methodologies & Data Sharing to Enable Reproducible Analysis & Reliable Interpretation of Data

-Director, Proteomics, Johnson & Johnson
+Director, Johnson & Johnson

 Professor, Northeastern University